Working Principles

 I value embodied communication over intellectual interpretation.

-I trust the voice of materials.
-Graphite, paint, paper, wood—they speak first.
+I trust the voice of materials: graphite, paint, paper, wood—they speak first.

 Meaning emerges through the act, not before it.